DeathGumi/Website/README.md

 - Check page 60 of (better typography) for perfect typography example https://betterwebtype.com/triangle/ can practice this
 - For like title of page can use typeface combinations (Example used in book was old one and new and modern one(create cosy environment) (Should be similar in xheight visualweight/vertical rhythm)
 - https://codepen.io/matejlatin/pen/yoBdqK(example of combining with color + code is here)
-- Horizontal rhythm mostly impacts the legibility, while vertical rhythm impacts the readability of the text and establishes a sense of visual hierarchy.
+- Horizontal rhythm mostly impacts the legibility, while vertical rhythm impacts the readability of the text and establishes a sense of visual hierarchy. (also show heirarchy of words ->  Main head -> Main Text -> Subtext
 - Not using justified alignment at all
 - Page 90 Better Web Typography for a Better Web (rhythm margins notes good to look at)
+-  Can use drop for visual attention like Hi!

 Things to consider for choosing typeface: